Product Updates — 7 min

 The same logic can be applied to the other unique aspects of your business and guide how you translate your insights into actionable goals.
 When you go global, your remote team really is your greatest strength.

-Leaders of globally distributed teams face a number of unique challenges different than those of a fully in-house business, including:
+Leaders of globally distributed teams face a number of unique challenges different from those of a fully in-house business, including:

 Communication challenges